- Couples Counselling Tip - Avoid Being Right.

 - Payment is made at the end of each session either in cash or by cheque

-- 6 days notice are required to cancel/ change an appointment once booked or pay half fee. (eg. if you book on a Monday for next Monday, let us know by phone midnight Monday if you can't make it.)
+- 6 days notice are required to cancel/ change an appointment once booked or pay half the fee. (eg. if you book on a Monday for next Monday, let us know by phone midnight Monday if you can't make it.)

 - Full fee payable if cancelled on day of appointment